Why Visibility Beats Technical Skills for Security Career Growth

 This is where most advice on visibility falls apart.
 It tells you to "build your personal brand" or "share your wins" without acknowledging how gross that feels.

 I struggled with this too.
 I actively avoided self-promotion because the whole thing felt performative and fake.
+But here's what changed my mind:

 Visibility isn't about bragging.
 It's about giving your manager the ammunition they need to advocate for you in promotion discussions.

+That reframe made all the difference for me.
 You're not promoting yourself.
 You're helping your manager promote you.

 Focus on problems, not boasts